-In the future, the deployment of EFSD+ guarantees schemes at regional level might require dedicated technical assistance to accompany the guarantees' implementation.
-Should the occasion arise, this Action shall provide the necessary funding for such technical assistance, subject to the favourable opinion of the EFSD+ Regional Operational Board.
+The deployment of EFSD+ guarantees schemes at regional level will require dedicated technical assistance to accompany the guarantees' implementation.
+This Action shall provide the necessary funding for such technical assistance, subject to the favourable opinion of the EFSD+ Regional Operational Board.